Counting with two-level polynomials: The algebra of two-level polynomials

 \end{proof}

 In particular, we typically start with (quasi-)polynomials in just one of the variables $q$ or $n$, which are immediately seen to be two-level polynomials: \begin{corollary} \ \begin{enumerate} \item[(a)] Let $f(q)$ be a polynomial in $q$.
-Then the sequence $f_q(n) = f(q)$ is a two-level polynomial of degree zero and infinite depth. \item[(b)] Let $f(n)$ be a quasi-polynomial in $n$ of period $p_0$.
-Then the sequence $f_q(n) = f(n)$ is a two-level quasi-polynomial of constant degree function, infinite depth, and constant period $p_0$. \end{enumerate} \end{corollary}
+Then the sequence $f_q(n) = f(q)$ is a two-level polynomial of degree function zero and infinite depth. \item[(b)] Let $f(n)$ be a quasi-polynomial in $n$ of degree $d$ and period $p_0$.
+Then the sequence $f_q(n) = f(n)$ is a two-level quasi-polynomial of constant degree function $g(q)=d$, infinite depth, and constant period function $p(r) = p_0$. \end{enumerate} \end{corollary}

 The most straightforward arithmetic operation that we can apply to two-level polynomials is the product.
-The degree, depth, and period behave as one might expect. \begin{proposition} Let $f_q(n)$ and $f'_q(n)$ be two-level quasi-polynomials of respective degrees $g$ and $g'$, depths $e$ and $e'$, and periods $p$ and $p'$.
-Then the product $f_q(n)\cdot f'_q(n)$ is a two-level quasi-polynomial of degree $g + g'$, depth $\min(e,e')$, and period $\lcm(p, p')$. \end{proposition}
+The degree, depth, and period functions behave as one might expect. \begin{proposition} Let $f_q(n)$ and $f'_q(n)$ be two-level quasi-polynomials of respective degree functions $g(q)$ and $g'(q)$, depth functions $e(q)$ and $e'(q)$, and period functions $p(r)$ and $p'(r)$.
+Then the product $f_q(n)\cdot f'_q(n)$ is a two-level quasi-polynomial of degree function $g + g'$, depth function $\min(e,e')$, and period function $\lcm(p, p')$. \end{proposition}

 \begin{proof} Write